flyspray/flyspray.github.io/_manual/code_style.md

 ### Indentation

-We use tabs instead of the 4 spaces for indenting.
+We use **tabs** instead of the 4 spaces for indenting.

 ### Variables

-* Use only english for variable names.
+* Use only English for variable names.
 * Give variables a matching meaning, not too long, not too short.

 * camelCase functions for PHP (they are case insensitive, so nothing breaks, but prefered format)